 Diving and snorkelling enthusiasts are spoilt for choice in Thailand.
 The brilliant coral reefs and near perfect water visibility conditions of the Andaman Sea, help rank Thailand as one of the world’s top destinations for viewing marine life.

-If you are a diving enthusiast, who wishes to avoid crowds, consider the Surin Islands.
+If you wish to avoid crowds, consider the Surin Islands.
 The waters surrounding the Richelieu rock offer a high possibility of spotting a Whale Shark.

 Koh Lanta in Phang Nga Bay has two diving sites: Hing Daeng and Hin Muang, also known as Purple Rock.
 Divers may come across manta rays and whale sharks.